jcalvillo/scrollytelling-wine/README.md

 # scrollytelling-wine
 ---
+---

 **W202 data visualization:** April Kim, Harry Xu, Jae Lee, Jesse Calvillo

 ---
+---

 ### general idea / description
+The general idea is to take a set of wine review data and do exploratory data analysis.
+Based on these insights, create a visualization that can demonstrate these insights interactively to the user.

-- scrollytelling
+1. scrollytelling
-- tree-map
+2. tree-map
-- weighted scatterplot
+3. weighted scatterplot

 ### scrollytelling
 - geographical map